MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab1_Ex1_Sentinel.md

 ## Exercise Overview

-Contoso has a security operations center (SOC) that is responsible for monitoring and responding to security incidents across the enterprise.
+Contoso has a Security Operations Center (SOC) that monitors and responds to security incidents across the enterprise.
 The SOC is staffed with security analysts, security engineers, and network engineers.
-The SOC plans to use Microsoft Sentinel as their security information and event management (SIEM) solution.
-The SOC has a log analytics workspace that is used to collect and analyze security logs from across the enterprise.
+The SOC has decided to use Microsoft Sentinel as their Security Information and Event Management (SIEM) solution.
+To collect and analyze security logs from across the enterprise, the SOC has a log analytics workspace.
 The SOC has a requirement to secure access to the log analytics workspace based on the principle of least privilege.
-The SOC has two different roles, security analyst and security engineer, with different permissions requirements.
-The network team has a requirement to access Cisco Umbrella logs, but only the Cisco Umbrella logs.
+The SOC has two different roles, security analyst and security engineer, with different permission requirements.
+The network team has a requirement to access only the Cisco Umbrella logs.

 ## Part 1: Design a solution (required)